|Margins||1” for all pages (top, bottom, left, and right);|

 Thesis and Dissertation Format Requirements

 Thesis and Dissertation formatting requirements are the same for all students.
 Guidelines and requirements are available in the Editorial Office's Guide for Preparing Theses and Dissertations.
 Projects in lieu of a thesis must meet departmental deadlines and requirements which vary from the Graduate School Editorial Office requirements; in turn, project students should contact their academic units for guidance.
 All Editorial office Deadlines are set for the end of business (5:00 p.m.
-Eastern Time) on the posted deadline date.
+Eastern Time) on the posted deadlines date.

 General Format Requirements